publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVI/ptA/m__us_usc_t42_s1382b.md

 [Pub.
 L. 96–611, § 5(c)][/us/pl/96/611/s5/c], Dec.
 28, 1980, [94 Stat.
 3568][/us/stat/94/3568], provided that:

-> “The amendment made by subsection (a) \[amending this section\] shall be effective with respect to applications for benefits under title XVI of the Social Security Act \[this subchapter\] filed on or after the first day of the first month which begins at least 60 days after the date of enactment of this Act \[Dec.
+> “The amendment made by subsection (a) \[amending this section\] shall be effective with respect to applications for benefits under title XVI of the Social Security Act \[[42 U.S.C.
+1381][/us/usc/t42/s1381] et seq.\] filed on or after the first day of the first month which begins at least 60 days after the date of enactment of this Act \[Dec.
 28, 1980\].”

  __Effective Date of 1977 Amendment__